 Our course improvements have remarkably enhanced our success measures, mainly due to our transition to Open Educational Resources (OERs) such as OpenStax textbooks.
-These resources are easier to navigate and have garnered strong approval from students, making them an excellent choice for promoting academic achievement.
+These resources are easier to navigate and have garnered strong student approval, making them an excellent choice for promoting academic achievement.